The Making of a Mystery

 Step 1: Assign students a writing team with whom they will share their story and from whom they will receive feedback.
 Remind students that being part of a team means that you support your teammates and provide them with help when necessary.

-Step 2: When in writing teams, each author should get a chance to read aloud his or her story while the others listen.
+Step 2: When in writing teams, each author should get a chance to read aloud his or her story while the others listen, as shown in the photo at right.

 Step 3: After the story is read, the team should use the Ingredients of a Mystery Checklist that was introduced in Lesson 1 to make sure the author included all necessary story elements in his or her mystery.